xinwucwp/faultSegPlus/README.md

 ## Getting Started with Example Model for fault prediction

-If you would just like to try out a pretrained example model, then you can download the [pretrained model](https://drive.google.com/drive/folders/1q8sAoLJgbhYHRubzyqMi9KkTeZWXWtNd) and use the 'prediction.ipynb' script to run a demo.
+If you would just like to try out a pretrained example model, then you can download the [pretrained model](https://drive.google.com/file/d/1MjcWmRG6uIZoH4E1_bfa9gXvABwp83kN/view?usp=drive_link) and use the 'apply.py' script to run a demo.

-On 05/07/2020, new models are uploaded for testing.
-Please run predNew.ipynb to test the new models.

 ### Dataset

-**To train our CNN network, we automatically created 200 pairs of synthetic seismic and corresponding fault volumes, which were shown to be sufficient to train a good fault segmentation network.**
+**To train our CNN network, we automatically created 400 pairs of synthetic seismic and corresponding fault volumes, which were more realistic and diverse than the [200 pairs](https://drive.google.com/open?id=1I-kBAfc_ag68xQsYgAHbqWYdddk4XHHd) published in 2019.**

-**The training and validation datasets can be downloaded [here](https://drive.google.com/drive/folders/1FcykAxpqiy2NpLP1icdatrrSQgLRXLP8)**
+**The training and validation datasets will be uploaded soon**

 ### Training